 Individual Liberty & Fidelity

 - Laws restrict the free exercise of liberty and property.
 Consequently, no law should be passed unless there is a compelling reason to do so.
-The proponents of any law should have the burden of proof that passage is necessary.
+The proponents of any bill should have the burden of proof that passage is necessary.

 - The rights of an individual should include, but not be limited to, those rights guaranteed in the Constitution and Bill of Rights of the United States.
 They should also include those God-given rights of freedom, not specified in any written document, which necessarily exist in a nation where the individual is more important than the state.